SAP-samples/teched2023-IN160/exercises/ex1/README.md

 ## Explore SAP Integration Suite tooling

-Log in to SAP Integration Suite tenan
+Log in to SAP Integration Suite tenant using the credentials provided to you by the instructors.
+Now let´s explore the different capabilties and navigations of SAP Integration Suite tooling

-Home
+#Home is the first screen that you will land upon logging in to SAP Integration Suite.
 <br>![](/exercises/ex1/images/Home.jpg)

 Recent Activities & Monitoring